Museum Planning Holiday Open House

 And remember to bring your camera for a photo with Pioneer Prairie Santa.

-The Smoky Hill Museum Holiday Open House is Saturday, December 7th, from 1 till 3 in the afternoon.
+The Smoky Hill Museum Holiday Open House is this Saturday from 1 till 3 in the afternoon.